jirijakes/bitcoinops.github.io/_includes/articles/bitgo-musig2.md

 [MuSig][topic musig] on
 Bitcoin was one of the selling points used to gain support for the taproot soft fork.
 Work on MuSig continued with the publication of [MuSig-DN][] and [MuSig2][] in 2020.
-When taproot neared activation on Bitcoin’s mainnet in 2021, excitement about bringing MuSig signing to Bitcoin users was palpable.
+When taproot neared activation on bitcoin’s mainnet in 2021, excitement about bringing MuSig signing to bitcoin users was palpable.
 At BitGo, we were hoping to launch a MuSig taproot wallet concurrent with taproot activation; but the spec, test vectors, and reference implementation were incomplete.
 Instead, BitGo [launched][bitgo blog taproot] the first tapscript multisig wallet and made the [first tapscript